Academic Policy and Regulation Information

 All non-degree seeking coursework that is applicable to the major, taken from USF will be applied in the following situations, pending approval of the graduate major, College, and Office of Graduate Studies.

-- an undergraduate student that were not used as part of the undergraduate degree requirements
+- an undergraduate student, and were not used as part of the undergraduate degree requirements

 - a Graduate Certificate student